 If the area used to host a Navy facility, why isn’t the Navy involved with remediating the PCS and remnant infrastructure?

-The former Navy facility property was found to be an Army Corps of Engineers Formerly Used Defense Site (FUDS) property and eligible under the Defense Environmental Restoration Program (10.U.S.C. § 2701) in a Finding and Determination of Eligibility signed April 25, 1991.
+The former Navy facility property is an Army Corps of Engineers Formerly Used Defense Site (FUDS) and eligible under the Defense Environmental Restoration Program (10.U.S.C. § 2701) in a Finding and Determination of Eligibility, signed April 25, 1991.

 The Army Corps of Engineers provides the following description of FUDS on its website: